 mkdir build/cmake-build cd build/cmake-build

 to build sumo with the full set of available options just like GDAL and OpenSceneGraph support (if the libraries are installed) just run:

 after this is finished, run

-(8 denotes here the number of parallel build jobs which makes the build a lot faster)
+nproc command gives you the number of logical cores on your computer, so that make will start parallel build jobs which makes the build a lot faster.
+If

 Other useful cmake options: